 • Chilled water piping to 17 buildings served by a 3 chiller plants;

 • Piping to distribute steam (produced by four boilers on main campus to 52 buildings and three boilers on west campus to three buildings) and to return condensate to the boilers; and

 • Water lines for distributing water to buildings on the main and west campuses.

-The University purchases all of its electricity from Westar Energy.
+The University purchases all of its electricity from Wind Energy from Westar Energy.
 The vast majority of electricity is used in campus buildings for lighting, equipment, ventilation, heating, and cooling.